Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

 The prickly sow-thistle, Sonchus asper, is similar but its leaves are generally greener and with sharper spines.
 Smooth Sow-thistle and Common Sow-thistle often hybridise, resulting in plants with slightly prickly leaves.
 There are many other yellow members of the daisy family with flowers similar to those of the Dandelion.
 The sow-thistles are easily distinguished by the shape of their leaves.

-The plant on this page was photographed in West Wales in August.
+The plants shown on this page were photographed in West Wales in August.